Image

 Social impact

-Clear Futures projects have social value designed in to their delivery, and with over 10 local people employed (FTE) on the project, we have a strong commitment to benefiting the local community.
+Both Clear Futures and Procure Partnerships projects have social value designed in to their delivery, with a strong commitment to benefiting the local community – from developing the careers of local young people to supporting the local supply chain and supporting charities.

 Route to market

-Phase 1 and 2 was delivered with Clear Futures, a long-term strategic partnership with Liverpool City Council.
+Phase 1 and 2a were delivered with Clear Futures, a long-term strategic partnership with Liverpool City Council.
 To make this project happen, Clear Futures worked with the council’s education team to prioritise needs across their education estate and fast track delivery, alongside two other SEN education projects.

 Route to market - Phase 2B